Stern view

 Condita

 Delve into a surprise five or even eight course tasting menu at the Michelin-starred Condita.
-Epic flavours ooze from seasonal, organic ingredients, locally sourced from a 19th century walled garden in the Scottish Borders.
+Bold flavours ooze from seasonal, organic ingredients, locally sourced from a 19th century walled garden in the Scottish Borders.
 Local meat and fish are used wherever possible, while their own forager provides wild ingredients and wines are hand-picked from small-scale organic or bio-dynamic producers.

 map pinEdinburgh